psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 - reviewability;
 - context efficiency.

-Each category receives a score from 0 to 4.
+Score each category from 0 to 4.

 ```text
 13 categories × 4 points = 52 points